 After-school programs provide parents with a place to support the academic, social and emotional well-being of children.
-For many children, the meals and snacks served within this setting can be a great source of nutrition as well as opportunity for them to learn healthy eating habits.
-When paired with nutritious snacks, these after-school programs create a win-win that benefits a child’s cognitive abilities, physical development, school readiness and future eating habits.
+For many children, the meals and snacks served within this setting can be a great source of nutrition as well as an opportunity for them to learn healthy eating habits.
+When paired with nutritious snacks and/or suppers, these after school programs create a win-win that benefits a child’s ability to learn, physical development, school readiness and future eating habits.

 After-school providers agree that meals and snacks attract children to out-of-school-time programs and help them stay active and engaged in activities while their parents are working.
-Providing healthy meals and snacks is particularly important given the rapidly increasing prevalence of child hunger.
-By providing healthy food, after-school programs can play a critical role in preventing hunger and improving overall child health.
+Providing healthy meals and snacks is particularly important given the rapidly increasing prevalence of childhood poverty.
+By providing healthy food, after school programs can play a critical role in preventing hunger and improving overall child health.

-Find out more about who can participate, program requirements and next steps by reading below.
+Find out more about getting reimbursed for providing healthy snacks and suppers after school, on weekends and/or holidays.
+Details on who can participate, program requirements and next steps are shared below.

 What is the After-school Meal Program?

 The At-Risk After-school Meal program reimburses for nutritious meals served in after-school enrichment programs.
 Funding is available through the Child and Adult Care Food Program (CACFP) to serve meals and snacks to children aged 18 and younger in low-income areas.